niumbranco/immunotherapy/README.md

 The `bioconductor-dada2` package contains all functions needed for denoising, merging, chimera removal, and taxonomic assignment in 16S pipelines.

 #### Snakemake environment:
-Used to run the automated workflow
+This environment is used to run the automated workflow
 <pre>
   conda create -n snakemake -c conda-forge -c bioconda snakemake conda activate snakemake